liferay/lexicon-site/src/pages/docs/patterns/cards.md

 ---
 title: "Cards"
-description: "Cards pattern description"
+description: "Cards are a visual representation of data"
 layout: "guide"
 weight: 1
 ---

 ### Description

-Cards are a very specific visual represntation of data.
+Cards are a very specific visual representation of data.

 ### Usage
 Cards is a pattern that is heavy on image usage, therefore we recommend to use it only if you have images asociated to your content.
 A good example of this could be your users database or an image library.